Ayaan-Labba/DA6401-Assignment-2/README.md

 pip install torch torchvision numpy scikit-learn matplotlib pillow wandb
 ```

-If your device has an nvidia gpu supporting CUDA, Install the required drivers, CUDA toolkit and Microsoft Visual Studio 2022.
+If your device has an nvidia gpu supporting CUDA, install the required drivers, CUDA toolkit and Microsoft Visual Studio 2022.
 Then install the pytorch packages with:
 ```
 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu126
 ```

-**Note:** Ensure that the CUDA toolkit installed is compatible is supported by PyTorch.
+**Note:** Ensure that the CUDA toolkit installed is supported by PyTorch.
 The above installation is compatible with CUDA version 12.6.

 Download the iNaturalist dataset and organize it into the following structure:
 ```